Azouu/Kajika/README.md

 FPS (Frame Per Second) : Change the speed of the player.
 Default is 1 FPS.

 * Entity filter
 You can filter the network to display only the entities that interest you.

-You can
+ ##### Network visual customization

+#### 3. Charts
+On the top right corner of the network page, you can access the charts.

+# Built with

+# Contributing

+# Authors

+# License